 Tips for dealing with termites in the home

-As a termite you burrow through mud and will thrive in damp timber.
-You’ll be immediately attracted to entry points like damp timber struts beneath a home, or exposed piles of firewood.
-You might burrow up to make your home in a pile of firewood left in the rain, and then be carried inside and rested on a wooden floor or surface to find your new home.
+Termites burrow through mud and will thrive in damp timber.
+They are attracted to entry points like damp timber struts beneath a home, or exposed piles of firewood.
+To deal with and prevent termites, homeowners should:

 - Look out for moisture in and around the home, especially around wooden surfaces.